×

 Treatment for xerostomia focuses on managing symptoms and addressing the underlying cause.
 Increasing fluid intake and sipping water regularly can help alleviate dryness.
 Using saliva substitutes, such as over-the-counter oral moisturizers or gels, can provide temporary relief.
 Chewing sugar-free gum or sucking on sugar-free candies can stimulate saliva production.
 For individuals whose dry mouth is related to medication, adjusting the dosage or switching to alternative medications may be beneficial, but this should be done under the guidance of a healthcare provider.
 Managing underlying health conditions, such as treating Sjögren's syndrome or controlling diabetes, is crucial in alleviating xerostomia.
 Regular dental check-ups and good oral hygiene practices are essential to prevent complications associated with dry mouth.
 If symptoms persist or significantly impact quality of life, consulting a healthcare professional for further evaluation and treatment options is important.

-- Cataract eye camp Services in St george
+- Autoimmune Neurological Disease Specialist in St george

-- Cardiac Rehabilitation Therapist Services in St george
+- Pediatric Liver Disease Specialist in St george

-- Newborn and Neonatal Endocrinology in St george
+- Biliary Drainage and Stenting in St george

-- Pediatric Food Allergy Management in St george
+- Vascularized Composite Allotransplantation (VCA) in St george